ankitjain451/Machine-Learning-With-Tensorflow/README.md

 Activate the Virtual Environment as : source activate TensorflowML

 Each project has their own README and requirements.txt to install relevant packages.
-Please README of each chapter before executing the codes.
+Please README of each chapter before executing the codes.Also please refer to the software list in the book for minimum required packages for each chapter.